chef/chef-web-docs/themes/docs-new/layouts/shortcodes/windows_environment_variable_path.md

-On Microsoft Windows, Chef Infra Client must have two entries added to the `PATH` environment variable:
+On Windows, Chef Infra Client must have two entries added to the `PATH` environment variable:

 - `C:\opscode\chef\bin`